 Overview and pricing of Canadian trading platforms

-Here is a little primer on the seven trading platforms we’ve analyzed in the above chart:
+Here is a little more info on the trading platforms we’ve analyzed in the above chart:

-Wealthsimple Trade is the online trading app created by Toronto-based investment manager Wealthsimple.
-Wealthsimple Trade, which is mobile-only, debuted in March, 2019 offering unlimited commission-free trades and no account minimums, which immediately set Wealthsimple Trade apart in the market.
+Wealthsimple is the app created by Toronto-based investment manager Wealthsimple.
+It debuted as Wealthsimple Trade in March 2019, offering unlimited commission-free trades and no account minimums, which immediately set it apart in the market.
 Since its 2014 founding, Wealthsimple, led by CEO Mike Katchen and majority held by Power Financial, has expanded its base to 175,000 clients across Canada, the United States, and the UK.

 2. BMO InvestorLine